veryscarycary/farm-text-adventure/README.md

 TODO: Confirm that these installation instructions work on a fresh build

-- Gray code below should be run within the terminal
+- Gray-blocked code below should be run within the terminal

 Mac